Understanding MCA & DOLS in Mental Health Care

 Mental Health Professionals

-– Conduct capacity assessments within scope of practice
+– Conduct capacity assessments within the scope of practice

 – Make best interest decisions for treatment when appropriate